learning-zone/css-basics/notes/css.md

 ---

-#### What techniques/processes do you use for building sites?

----

-#### How do you serve your pages for feature-constrained browsers?
+#### Q. How do you serve your pages for feature-constrained browsers?
 What techniques/processes do you use?

 * Graceful degradation - The practice of building an application for modern browsers while ensuring it remains functional in older browsers.